Literal (computer programming)

-In computer science, a literal is a notation for representing a fixed value in source code.
-Almost all programming languages have notations for atomic values such as integers, floating-point numbers, and strings, and usually for booleans and characters; some also have notations for elements of enumerated types and compound values such as arrays, records, and objects.
+In computer science, a literal is a textual representation (notation) of a value as it is written in source code.
+Almost all programming languages have notations for atomic values such as integers, floating-point numbers, and strings, and usually for Booleans and characters; some also have notations for elements of enumerated types and compound values such as arrays, records, and objects.
 An anonymous function is a literal for the function type.

 In contrast to literals, variables or constants are symbols that can take on one of a class of fixed values, the constant being constrained not to change.
 Literals are often used to initialize variables; for example, in the following, 1 is an integer literal and the three letter string in "cat" is a string literal: